-ETL vs ELT: The Difference Defined
+ETL vs ELT: Defining the Difference

 The difference between ETL and ELT lies in where data is transformed and how much data is retained in working data warehouses.

 Extract/transform/load (ETL) is an integration approach that pulls information from remote sources, transforms it into defined formats and styles, then loads it into databases, data sources, or data warehouses.

 Extract/load/transform (ELT) similarly extracts data from one or multiple remote sources, but then loads it into the target data warehouse without any other formatting.
 The transformation of data, in an ELT process, happens within the target database.
 ELT asks less of remote sources, requiring only their raw and unprepared data.

 Both approaches are viable, but when designing a data architecture, IT decision makers must consider internal capabilities and the growing impact of cloud technologies.

 ELT has been around for a while, but gained renewed interest with tools like Apache Hadoop, a framework for distributing and processing large workloads across a few—or many thousand—work nodes for parallel processing.
 A large task like transforming petabytes of raw data was divvied up into small jobs, remotely processed, and returned for loading to the database.

 But evolutions in processing power, especially virtual clustering, have given local server resources exponentially increased power, reducing the need to split jobs.
 Big data tasks that used to be distributed around the cloud, processed, and returned can now be handled in one place.

 How ELT Works and When to Use It

 Unlike ETL, Extract/Load/Transform is the process of gathering information from an unlimited amount of sources, loading them into a processing location, and transforming them into actionable business intelligence.